Koeze Business Ethics Initiative

 Mar.
 27, 2013: Sir Ken Robinson, author of "The Element: How Finding your Passion Changes Everything"

 Mar.
-26, 2013: Dr. Jeffrey Porter, Director of Behavioral Oncology at Cancer and Hermatology Centers of Western Michigan.
-“Simulation of an Advanced Care Planning Conversation”
+26, 2013: Dr. Jeffrey Porter, Director of Behavioral Oncology at Cancer and Hematology Centers of Western Michigan, and Heather Schnicke, MSW: “Simulation of an Advanced Care Planning Conversation”

 Mar.
-21, 2013: Dr. Jerry Davis, from the University of Michigan's Ross School will be here to speak to our MBA students and community members on “Economic Inequality and Why It Matters”
+21, 2013: Dr. Jerry Davis, from the University of Michigan's Ross School was here to speak to our MBA students and community members on “Economic Inequality and Why It Matters”

 Oct.
 24, 2012: Kim Horn, President of Kaiser Permanente’s Eastern Division was the Castro Business Ethics lecturer.
 She spoke on “Money, Morality and Medical Care.”